 Good walking shoes will make your trip more enjoyable.
 It was raining during our visit and the wooden walkways became quite slippery.
 Hiking shoes may be an option if you are taking a few of the wilder paths in the park.

 Plitvice Lakes with Children

 Although we visited Plitvice Lakes without our children, as parents we would highly recommend visiting with your family.
 We found most of the track quite easy.
-Bare in mind, there are stairs in areas and during the walk, some of the pathways become steep and unpaved.
+Bear in mind, there are stairs in areas and during the walk, some of the pathways become steep and unpaved.
 Our biggest worry would have been one of the children exploring too close to the edge of the water and falling in.
 Seems that would be a viable worry, Stacy from Strolling the Globe wrote this great post on her trip with children.
 Another great resource is this post from Off With The Kids.

 Planning a trip to Plitvice Lakes, Croatia?
 Make sure you pin this article to read later and follow us on Pinterest for more inspiration and destinations.